iamvibhorsingh/ServerSherpa/README.md

 ## 📝 Common Setup Example: Role-Based Access

-Here's a practical example of how you might use the tour bot for role-based access in your server:
+Here's a practical example of how you might use ServerSherpa for role-based access in your server:

 ### Creating a Multi-Level Access System: